Chromatic splitting for the $K(2)$-local sphere at $p=2$

 \item The class $\eta v_1 \myoneb+v_1^2\myoneb^2$ is a permanent cycle.
 If $x$ is any class detected by $\eta v_1 \myoneb+v_1^2\myoneb^2$, then $\beta(x)$ is detected by $\eta^2\chi+\eta v_1\chi^2$, and $2x = \beta(x)\eta$. \end{enumerate} \end{thm}

 \begin{proof} We have

 We begin with part (1).
-The class $\myoneb$ is a $d_3$--cycle by \fullref{prop:b0d3cycle}.
-Thus, by parts (3) and (5) of \fullref{lem:serious-prelims}, $\myoneb$ will be a permanent cycle if it is a $d_5$-cycle.
-Using part (4) of \fullref{lem:serious-prelims}, we see that the only possible non-zero differential is
+The class $\myoneb$ is a $d_3$-cycle by \Cref{prop:b0d3cycle}.
+Thus, by parts (3) and (5) of \Cref{lem:serious-prelims}, $\myoneb$ will be a permanent cycle if it is a $d_5$-cycle.
+Using part (4) of \Cref{lem:serious-prelims}, we see that the only possible non-zero differential is